Accounting: Using QuickBooks

 One QuickBooks company file can have multiple Open Dental databases making deposits into it.
 Each Open Dental database will need to have the settings manually set up in order to start making deposits into the company file.
 Be sure to make a detailed memo if you need to know which database the deposit came from.

 Running QuickBooks in Background:

 Open Dental will run much faster if QuickBooks is open in the background.
 Make sure to use the exact same company file path to launch QuickBooks outside of Open Dental otherwise you will receive an error that says "Error: A QuickBooks company data file is already open and it is different from the one requested or there are multiple company files open".
 Having QuickBooks running in the background significantly cuts down on authentication and communication time for every command that Open Dental sends.

 Edit Application Permissions in QuickBooks:

-- Go to the Edit menu, choose Preferences, and then click Integrated Applications.
+- Open the company file.
+Go to the Edit menu, choose Preferences, and click Integrated Applications.

 - Click the Company preferences tab.

 If the company file has multiple users and 'Allow this application to login automatically' is checked, select a user for the application to log in as.